 Charges that are not allowable per 2CFR§200 must not be charged to federal grants and contracts.
 Items that are normally considered indirect charges can only be charged to federal grants and contracts if specifically approved in writing by the sponsor and the circumstances for their need justified.
 These items would normally include administrative and clerical salaries, office supplies, toner cartridges, diskettes, local telephone charges, cellular phones, copy charges, memberships, journals and subscriptions.
 2CFR§200 does provide some exceptions where these expenses may be charged to a grant or contract.
 Check with your OSP Post-Award project specialist if you have questions about the allowability of these types of expenses for your award or contract.

 Salaries and Wages

 Subpart E of the Uniform Guidance pertains to Salaries and Wages.
 It states, in part (emphasis added): Charges for work performed on sponsored agreements by faculty members during the academic year will be based on the individual faculty member’s regular compensation for the continuous period which, under the policy of the institution concerned, constitutes the basis of his salary.
-Charges for work performed on sponsored agreements during all or any portion of such period are allowable at the base salary rate (IBS).
+Charges for work performed on sponsored agreements during all or any portion of such period are allowable at the institutional base salary rate (IBS).
 IBS is defined as the annual compensation paid by the university for an individual’s appointment, whether that individual’s time is spent in research, instruction, administration or other activities.
 IBS excludes any income that an individual earns outside duties performed for the university.
-In no event will charges to sponsored agreements, irrespective of the basis of computation, exceed the proportionate share of the base salary for that period.
+In no event will charges to sponsored agreements, exceed the proportionate share of the IBS for that period.
 This principle applies to all members of the faculty at an institution.
-Since intra university consulting is assumed to be undertaken as a university obligation requiring no compensation in addition to full time base salary, the principle also applies to faculty members who function as cons ultants or otherwise contribute to a sponsored agreement conducted by another faculty member of the same institution.
-However, in unusual cases where consultation is across departmental lines or involves a separate or remote operation, and the work performed by the consultant is in addition to his regular departmental load, any charges for such work representing extra compensation above the base salary are allowable provided that such consulting arrangements are specifically provided for in the agreement or approved in writing by the sponsoring agency.